 We encourage you to apply early to ensure all documents are received by the deadline.

-UW placement tests are designed to determine your current English and math skills and to place you into the appropriate college-level English and math competency sets.
+UW placement tests are designed to determine your current math skills and to place you into the appropriate college-level math competency set.

 You will be asked to take a placement test if: